 University of New South Wales (UNSW) - School of Banking and Finance; Financial Research Network (FIRN)

 UNSW Australian School of Business Research Paper No. 2012 BFIN 10

 25th Australasian Finance and Banking Conference 2012

-We study the role of private equity firms in cross-border M&A. Private equity-backed firms are more likely to become targets in cross-border transactions.
-On average, cross-border deals with private equity-involvement are not associated with higher acquirer announcement returns.
-However, announcement returns are higher if the acquirer is backed by a private equity firm and the target is from a country with poor corporate governance.
-We document that the international networks of private equity firms can explain why they create value in such deals.
-Our findings suggest that private equity firms help to reduce information asymmetries in cross-border M&A deals.
+We study the role of private equity (PE) firms in facilitating cross-border M&A. We find that PE-backed firms are more likely to become targets in cross-border transactions.
+Cross-border deals are associated with higher acquirer announcement returns if the acquirer is PE-backed and the target located in a poor governance environment.
+We document that the international networks of PE firms can explain why they create value in such deals.
+We take various steps to mitigate endogeneity and sample selection concerns.
+Our findings suggest that PE firms can help to reduce information asymmetries in cross-border M&A deals.

 Keywords: Mergers and acquisitions, private equity, information asymmetries

 Date posted: February 25, 2012 ; Last revised: January 29, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo8 in 1.109 seconds